awsteiner/o2sclpy/doc/install.rst

 O\ :sub:`2`\ sclpy dynamically loads the O\ :sub:`2`\ scl libraries using the :class:`o2sclpy.linker` python class.
 This class may require some additional information about your system in order to perform the dynamic loading properly.
-See :ref:`link` for more details.
+See :ref:`Linking with O2scl <link2>` for more details.